edX Quantum 201: Quantum Computing & Quantum Internet

 Problem sets at Quantum 201 level require genuine mathematical work:

-• Stepping through Simon’s algorithm for small problem instances algebraically
+• Working through Shor’s algorithm for small factoring examples

 The mathematical demands are comparable to a graduate quantum information science course - this is not a passive learning experience.